Be a voice for hope and justice at Catholic Advocacy Day 2022!

 4. I used to come to Lobby Night in Annapolis.
 Will we be doing that, too?

 Thank you for participating in Lobby Night in the past!
-We moved to a virtual Catholic Advocacy Day last year for two reasons - so more people could be involved (and they were!) and in light of the pandemic, which has restricted access to the House and Senate buildings.
+This is our third virtual Catholic Advocacy Day.
+We found that this allows more people to be involved - and the pandemic has significantly restricted access to the House and Senate buildings.

 5. Why these issues?

-As many as 3,000 bills can be introduced each session in Maryland.
+We anticipate at least 2,000 bills to be introduced this session in Maryland.
 The Maryland Catholic Conference works to identify, follow and advocate on many issues.
-Timing, need for direct action and other considerations guide what we need at different times during the session.
+Timing, the need for direct action and other considerations guide our activity and focus at different times during the session.
 The issues we highlight are pending before the General Assembly and would have a significant impact on our faith and those we serve.
-We do send issue-specific action alerts at other times during the session.
+In addition to Catholic Advocacy Day, we send issue-specific action alerts at other times during the session.
 Sign up for the Catholic Advocacy Network to get those.